MSc in Advanced Networking

 To gain the MSc you must first obtain the Postgraduate Diploma in Advanced Networking (E51).
 You then carry out research and study in a specialist topic by taking the 60-credit research module.
 You will need to select a research topic that is in the area of advanced networking.

-You must complete your MSc within seven years.
+You must complete your MSc within seven years of starting the first module for the diploma.

 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 60 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.